Customizing¶

 : Unified sign in setup formus_setup_validate_form

-: Unified sign in setup validation form
+: Unified sign in setup validation formus_verify_form

 Tip